 The City’s Mental Health Board is highlighting the NAMI’s resource guide, NAMI flyers, and other tips to Geneva residents to support mental health while our community adjusts to physical distancing and staying at home, perhaps more isolating than many are used to in their daily lives.
 The Illinois Department of Financial and Professional Regulation has developed a list of resources for residents, consumers and Illinois licensees impacted by COVID-19.

-Residents can pay bills online, call the Finance Division at 630-232-0854, or use U.S. Mail or utilizing one of the City’s dropboxes (please no cash).
+Residents can pay bills online, call the Finance Department at 630-232-0854, or use U.S. Mail or utilizing one of the City’s dropboxes (please no cash).

 The City also is voluntarily suspending disconnections for customers who cannot pay and waiving new late payment charges until further notice.